 Mead and Hunt shall recommend short-term solutions to mitigate vulnerabilities and life safety concerns in the CCB Jail The short-term recommendations shall consider staffing and procedural options for life safety mitigation, as well as upgrades to door controls, voice communication systems, video surveillance technology, door hardware and locking devices, detention barriers, and other security systems consistent with industry standards.
-For the purposes of this study, short-term solutions shall not exceed two and one half (2 1⁄2) years and are further defined as ones that allow for the implementation of a long-term solution.
+For the purposes of this study, short-term solutions shall not exceed two and one half $(2 \frac{1}{2})$ years and are further defined as ones that allow for the implementation of a long-term solution.

-Mead and Hunt shall also recommend immediate solutions to bring all of our jail facilities into compliance with the Prison Rape Elimination Act (PREA) standards to ensure the safe care and custody of youthful offenders.

-2. Mead and Hunt shall meet with each of the three workgroups: 1.
-Mental Health, Solitary Confinement, and Incarceration; 2.
-Length of Stay and 3.
-Alternatives to Incarceration, to provide input and address questions regarding housing and program-related space issues.
-Mead and Hunt shall attend the first meeting of each group as well as the last meeting of each work group in person, and shall further attend the meetings via telephone when the work groups address short term and long term recommendations.
-Upon receiving these long-term recommendations from the workgroups, the county board shall consider whether to retain a consultant to develop and implement long-term proposals from the workgroups, with the goals of reducing our jail population, improving facilities, and addressing the needs of inmates.

-Mead and Hunt shall assist and provide professional advice and national trend information, as needed by each workgroup, to help the work groups in developing their respective short- and long-term recommendations.

-3. With consideration of all input form the workgroups, Mead and Hunt shall develop plans to identify and propose alternatives for eliminateing or greatly reduceing the use of solitary confinement, which may include creating specialized beds such mental health

-294 beds, medical beds, and restrictive housing beds that carry out the recommendations of 295 the Mental Health, Solitary Confinement, and Incarceration workgroup. and establishing supportive jail-based treatments and interventions.
-Additionally, with consideration of all 296 297 input from the work groups, Mead and Hunt shall summarize the prevailing research as it 298 relates to the impact of solitary confinement for those with mental health issues or as a 299 tool for changing or managing behavior, and on recidivism; and alternatives to solitary confinement that encompass safeguards for inmates, staff, and the larger community.
-300 301 302 303 304 4.
-Mead and Hunt shall propose a long term solution incorporating the recommendations 305 of the work groups for the consolidation of functions and operations at the PSB site, as 306 detailed in the Needs Assessment and Master Plan.
-This long-term solution will include 307 shall be developed as an incremental phased approach to allow the County to 308 implement the program build special needs beds, address mental health and safety 309 needs, and close the Ferris Center as growth and funding allows.
-310 311 312 For each phase of the long term solution, Mead and Hunt shall include strategies (i.e., 313 physical plant and operational) to optimize programmatic, treatment, and behavior 314 management resources that consider, at a minimum: 315 a.
-The functional capacity of the Public Safety Building (PSB); 316 b.
-Utilization of the PSB for medical, mental health and specialized housing and/or 317 318 services: c.
-Care and custody of youthful offenders in compliance with the Prison Rape 319 Elimination Act (PREA) Standards: 320 d.
-Programmatic use of the PSB; and 321 322 e.
-Discontinuing use of the Ferris Center; 323 f.
-Needs of inmates; and 324 q.
-Potential for reduction in jail population to reduce or eliminate racial disparities.
-325
+2. With consideration of all input from the work groups, Mead and Hunt shall identify and propose alternatives for eliminating or greatly reducing the use of solitary confinement, which may include creating specialized beds such mental health beds, medical beds, and restrictive housing beds; and establishing supportive jail-based treatments and interventions.
+Additionally, with consideration of all input from the work groups, Mead and Hunt shall summarize the prevailing research as it relates to the impact of solitary confinement for those with mental health issues or as a tool for changing or managing behavior, and on recidivism; and alternatives to solitary confinement that encompass safeguards for inmates, staff, and the larger community.

+3. Mead and Hunt shall propose a long-term solution for the consolidation of functions and operations at the PSB site, as detailed in the Needs Assessment and Master Plan.
+This long-term solution shall be developed as an incremental phased approach to allow the County to implement the program as growth and funding allows.

+For each phase of the long-term solution, Mead and Hunt shall include strategies (i.e., physical plant and operational) to optimize programmatic, treatment, and behavior management resources that consider, at a minimum:

+a.
+The functional capacity of the Public Safety Building (PSB);